OUR SIGNATURE ODYSSEY ACROSS SOVIET ASIA

 INCLUSIONS

-Double/twin-room accommodation (breakfast included), private transport in Central Asia (car/minivan), all entrance fees, English-speaking guiding service, 24/7 on-site and remote assistance.
+Double/twin-room accommodation (breakfast included), private transport in Uzbekistan (car/minivan), all entrance fees, English-speaking guiding service, 24/7 on-site and remote assistance.

 EXCLUSIONS